 Location: North Dakota, Saskatchewan

-Overview: The proposed Upland Pipeline would provide crude oil transportation from multiple points in North Dakota and interconnects with the Energy East Pipeline System at Moosomin, Saskatchewan.
-The project consists of a 200-mile pipeline that would transport up to 300,000 bpd of crude oil across the U.S.-Canadian border.
+Overview: The proposed Upland Pipeline would provide crude oil transportation from multiple points in North Dakota and interconnect with the Energy East Pipeline System.
+The project consists of a 240-mile, 20-in. pipeline that would transport up to 300,000 bpd of crude oil across the U.S.-Canadian border.
 The project is expected to cost $600 million.

-Progress: TransCanada conducted a successful open season, which concluded in September 2014.
-The company is now seeking a presidential permit to approve the cross-border project, which is expected to be in service by 2020.
+Progress: TransCanada conducted a successful open season that concluded in September 2014.
+The company is now seeking a presidential permit to approve the cross-border project, which is expected to begin construction in 2019 and be in service by 2020.

 Location: Pennsylvania, Ohio, West Virginia, Louisiana and Texas